david-cahill/Microservices-with-React-Hapi-Seneca/README.md

 - Add some Hapi routes.

 # Any questions/suggestions?
-Please feel free to create an issue or create a pull request with your suggestion.
+Please feel free to send me an email/create an issue or create a pull request with your suggestion.